Rosemary Sullivan

 Rosemary Sullivan (born 1947) is a Canadian poet, biographer, and anthologist.
-She is also a professor emerita at University of Toronto.
+She is also a professor emerita at the University of Toronto Mississauga.

 Biography

 Sullivan was born in the small town of Valois on Lac Saint-Louis, just outside Montreal, Quebec.
 After graduating from St. Thomas High School, she attended McGill University on a scholarship, and received her bachelor's degree in 1968.
 Sullivan received her MA in 1969 from the University of Connecticut and then attended the University of Sussex, receiving a Ph.D. for her thesis The Garden Master: The Poetry of Theodore Roethke in 1972 (which was published as a book in 1975).

 After she completed her Ph.D., Sullivan moved to France to teach at the University of Dijon, and then at the University of Bordeaux.
-Two years later she was hired at the University of Victoria, and then in 1977 at the University of Toronto, where she taught until her retirement.
+Two years later she was hired at the University of Victoria, and then in 1977 at the University of Toronto, where she taught at its Mississauga campus until her retirement.
 In 1978, she decided to dedicate herself to her writing, while still teaching.
 She is now a professor emerita.